 The name or address of the remote host.
+Syntax: STRING

 The file to copy to or from on the local device.
+Syntax: STRING port remote to

 The SSH port to use to connect to the remote host.

-Syntax: INT

-Maximum: 65535 Minimum: 1 Default: 22
+Syntax: INT Maximum: 65535 Minimum: 1 Default: 22 user